Best places to cruise in December

 Silly season is set to sizzle.
 Cool down with a cruise on the high seas.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 With a long Christmas holiday break, New Year's Eve celebrations and hot Australian sunshine, December is a traveller's dream.

-Thinking of taking a cruise before 2018 rolls in?
-We know a few places to help you finish 2017 with a bang.
+Thinking of taking a cruise before the new year rolls in?
+We know a few places to help you finish it off with a bang.

 Antarctica is a thing of beauty.

 Teeming with wildlife and covered in clean white ice, travelling through its waters is a once-in-a-lifetime adventure you won't soon forget.

 Summer offers early-season conditions leading to better chances for onshore expeditions.
 During December, you can catch whales migrating and the end of elephant seal mating season.